 - Set a deadline- Have the editor pick a deadline.
-This should be well before the due date to allow the creator to create and for late entries, there are bound to be some.
+This should be well before the due date to allow the editor to edit and for late entries, there are bound to be some.

 - Have bribes ready- Their are going to be some that do not share your enthusiasm in creating an amazing family heirloom, bribes work!
 This could be desserts, play-dates, extra screen time, gum, think outside the box.
 Trust me the end product is worth it!

-- Add props- Find inspiration from the real music video.
+- Add props- Find inspiration from the real music video, if possible.
 Or is there anything that goes with the lyrics or theme of the song?
 Props add to the fun and memories.
-These typically help the kids participation.
+These typically help the kids participate.

 - Spread it out- Record over a period of time.
 Pair kids off in groups or as individuals.
 Try to keep it fun and have patience.